Mixed Breeds

 The Great Pyrenees lab mix has an even temperament.

 The Pyrador is bound to be protective of his family.
-They inherit their flock protection heritage from their Pyreneean roots.
+They inherit their flock protection heritage from their Pyrenean roots.
 While he may not need to protect you from wolves, he might not be the most welcoming to the delivery person (which is why the training section of this article is important!).
 However, with family friends or those who come over regularly, he will warm up to them over time.
-They Pyrador will eventually display a social and playful character.
+The Pyrador will eventually display a social and playful character.

 His Pyrenees parent is a nocturnal breed at heart.
 You may find the Pyrador a little hard to settle down at bedtime as a result.
 They are typically always on the lookout for intruders.
 However, with a little training and his Labrador influence, he should easily settle.
-But, nonetheless, you can expect him to bark at the bats and the owls, and any strange humans in the early hours of the morning.
+But, nonetheless, you can expect him to bark at the bats and the owls and any strange humans in the early hours of the morning.
 This is great if you are after a watchdog!

-With his family he will have plenty of canine cuddles to dish out.
+With his family, he will have plenty of canine cuddles to dish out.
 This big fluffy pup will love a cuddle and belly scratch whenever they can get them.
 You’ll need a big sofa, or accept that you’ll have a heavy lapdog.
 Either way, you’ll be warm for sure!

-Similar to other labrador mixes, he will also be very energetic throughout the day.
+Similar to other Labrador mixes, he will also be very energetic throughout the day.
 The Pyrador loves to play fetch with his humans.
 This is where you will see his Retriever parents’ fun side in action.
-Once you have worn him out though, if there is no one around to give him attention he’ll happily take himself off to his bed, or crate, and snooze for a few hours.
+Once you have worn him out, though, if there is no one around to give him attention, he’ll happily take himself off to his bed or crate and snooze for a few hours.

 Size & Appearance